erikaduan/r_tips/tutorials/dc-data_table_vs_dplyr/dc-data_table_vs_dplyr.md

 #> [1] "tbl_df"     "tbl"        "data.frame"
 ```

-As this tutorial showcases equivalent Python `Pandas` code, we also need
+As this tutorial showcases equivalent Python `Pandas` code, we will also
-to import the `Pandas` package into our Python environment and create a
+import the `Pandas` package into our Python environment and create a
 copy of `course_df` in our Python environment.

 ``` python